Tongji-KGLLM/IndustryScope/README.md

 | **Has**          | E.g., (Industrial Park, Planned Industries), (Grid, Leading Scope of Operations), (Grid, Dominant Functions)             | 4,252,341          |
 | **Attribution**  | (Industrial Park, Value) with 111 attributions, (Grid, Value) with 82 attributions, (POI, Value) including 15 attributions, (Enterprise, Value) with 36 attributions | 44,413,585         |

+### 🌟 Usage Notes
+The dataset can be used standalone or integrated into your projects.
+It works particularly well with graph-based reasoning frameworks.
+For LLM-based planning and operations, the dataset complements the IndustryScopeGPT framework, providing a dynamic and insightful environment for urban and industrial research.